GITHORU/Sikuliaq_CTD_RBR_proc/README.md

 l_pres = rbr.get_l_pres("up", 0)
 l_ts   = rbr.get_l_ts("up", 0)
 ```
-You can also get the time range of a up+down profile using :
+You can also get the time range of an up+down profile using :
 ```
 tmin, tmax = rbr.get_time_range(0)
 ```